Online evals

 Choose an evaluator pipeline

 In the Create automation dialog, open the Evaluator dropdown and select a deployed evaluator pipeline.
-This is the evaluator that will score each sampled span.
+This is the evaluator that will score each sampled unit.

 Create automation dialog with the evaluator pipeline dropdown open